-With the cold weather set in for the next few months, there’s plenty you can do to keep your dog in tip top condition and ensure they’re well protected from the elements.
-As a north London dog walker I know only too well how a well groomed dog fares throughout the winter, so here are some tips for winter grooming.
+With the cold weather set in for the next few months, you can do plenty to keep your dog in tip-top condition and ensure they’re well protected from the elements.
+As a north London dog walker, I know only too well how well-groomed dog fares throughout the winter, so here are some tips for winter grooming.

-As you’d expect the cold weather can have a drastic effect on your dog’s paws during winter.
-The exposure to cold, snow, rain, mud and even anti-freeze chemicals and salt can cause irritation, cracked skin and infections on even the toughest of pads.
+As you’d expect, the cold weather can drastically affect your dog’s paws during winter.
+Exposure to cold, snow, rain, mud and even anti-freeze chemicals and salt can cause irritation, cracked skin and infections on even the toughest of pads.
 Cleaning and drying your dog’s paws directly after walks is a great way to minimise the chances of irritation and cracks, so make sure you have a towel handy in your car or by the door.

 Dog Bath time

-You may worry about bathing your dog in the winter because of the cold, but don’t be.
-As long as your dog’s fur is completely dry before you head outside into the cold they will be fine.
-In fact, bathing dogs in winter is a great way to keep up good grooming habits, reduce doggy odours and keep longer coats in good condition too.
+You may worry about bathing your dog in the winter because of the cold but don’t be.
+They will be fine if your dog’s fur is completely dry before you head outside into the cold.
+Bathing dogs in winter is a great way to maintain good grooming habits, reduce doggy odours and keep longer coats in good condition.

 Controlling the Mane

-For many dog owners with longer-haired breeds, keeping their coat in check is essential.
-Most breeds won’t necessarily need to be trimmed during the colder months, but if you do want to keep them looking dapper, opt for a longer cut or keep them extra warm with a dog coat.
+Keeping their coat in check is essential for many dog owners with longer-haired breeds.
+Most breeds won’t need to be trimmed during the colder months, but if you want to keep them looking dapper, opt for a longer cut or keep them extra warm with a dog coat.

-Naturally in winter your dog’s hair is likely to become more tangled and matted as the coat is thicker and exposed to the elements, which makes daily brushing an essential part of your grooming routine.
-By brushing your dog’s coat daily, you’ll not only help it to look more luxurious and healthy, but also make fur shedding more manageable too.
+Naturally, in winter, your dog’s hair is likely to become more tangled and matted as the coat is thicker and exposed to the elements, which makes daily brushing an essential part of your grooming routine.
+By brushing your dog’s coat daily, you’ll not only help it look more luxurious and healthy but also make fur shedding more manageable.